New NASA report lays out roadmap for studying UFOs

 The new report offers a roadmap for how NASA could contribute to this area of research, and officials embraced the idea, announcing that the agency had created a new position, a director for UAP research, to help guide and coordinate NASA's efforts.

-They declined to name the person appointed to that position, however.
+Initially, NASA declined to name the person appointed to that position.
 Dan Evans, assistant deputy associate administrator for research at NASA's science mission directorate, said their unwillingness to reveal the name was partly to protect that person from being hassled by people with strong feelings about UFOs.

 "Some of the threats and the harassment have been beyond the pale, quite frankly, towards some of our panelists," says Evans.
 "That's in part why we are not splashing the name of our new director out there."